SkoolNotes/Taproot/2020BIO101/KBhBIO101ViralGeneticModulationMutation.md

 Whole segments of genome exchange abruptly as two flu viruses infect the same cell to create a new strand.
 This usually occurs due an error in a polymerase-driven process.

 ## Genetic Drift
 Single/groups of nucleotides flip slowly over time due to mistakes in [[KBhBIO101RNAReplication]].
-Viruses recombinate by crossing-over mechanism (two viruses cross-talk by infecting the same host cell) or genome segment reassortment (remember how [[KBhBIO101Retroviruses]] HIV need protease to cut parts? when that shuffles).
+Viruses recombinate by crossing-over mechanism (remember how [[KBhBIO101Retroviruses]] HIV need protease to cut parts? when that shuffles) or genome segment reassortment (two viruses cross-talk by infecting the same host cell).
 Think! the flu

 The former is an environment-dependent process, where the latter is able to be modeled as it is due to transcription mistake.